eminmuradov10/Baby-Cry-Detection/README.md

 ## Overview

 This project aims to develop a baby cry detection model and deploy it to the NXP MIMTRX1064 Microcontroller using MCUXpresso IDE.
-The model distinguishes among 3 categories: baby laugh, baby cry, and noise.
+The model distinguishes among 3 categories: baby laugh, baby cry, and silence.

 ## Dataset